sjwhitlo/ImgToASCII/README.md

 # ImgToASCII

 Takes an image and converts to ASCII characters.
+The final text is rendered to a png.

-Runs from the command line.
+Runs from the command line via arguments or keyboard input.

-## Supported Files
+## Supported Input Files
 - .png
-- .jpg
+- .jpg / .jpeg
+- .gif

 ## Parameters
 - path to file
 - samples (int)
   - Where samples are every _ith_ pixel
+- output file namew (without the extension)
 - optional: invert symbols (y/n)